 Browzly is free for teachers.
-If you are a teacher, you can sign up, explore and verify yourself to access all the features except Library Upload and Student sign ups.
+If you are a teacher, you can sign up, explore and verify yourself.
 To see the pricing for student upload and library, please download the Browzly Apple or Android app and sign up.
 This is free.

 Browzly is not a Library management software and likewise it does not replace the one you currently use for your school library.
 Browzly, only filters your library list for each student to see those books that are most appropriate for them.
 The objective is to enable discovery and selection of most interesting books with the right level of challenge personalized for every student.
 This does not require any manual effort such as sorting and labelling books in your library as is required by some of the other reading programs.
 It also helps child enjoy independent selection without the need to restrict them irrespective of their reading level.
 Browzly shows to the members recommended books that are available in your library for them to take out next, straight from their devices.
 We welcome all libraries to upload their lists on Browzly and invite their members to subscribe themselves.
 If you are a library teacher, please contact firstname.lastname@example.org or download the free app and sign up from there.
 Uploading libraries has a one time cost of only GBP 80 per 1000 ISBNs added.